-Though usually harmless they may cause psychosocial problems in older children with reported incidents of bullying due to the lesions.
-Increased number of lesions and prolonged duration are more likely to lead to reduced quality of life.
+Though usually harmless, they may cause psychosocial problems in older children with reported bullying incidents due to the lesions.
+An increased number of lesions and prolonged duration are more likely to lead to reduced quality of life.

 How is it treated?

-You can argue that it does not need to be treated as the body’s own immune system will do the job, though this can take some time.
+You can argue that it does not need to be treated as the body’s immune system will do the job, though this can take some time.
 Most molluscum pimples clear without scarring.
-In fact, aggressive treatment is more likely to leave a permanent mark.
+Aggressive treatment is more likely to leave a permanent mark.